opennebraska/ops-referral/questions_and_answers.md

 ### 3) PK through 3rd graders disaggregated by race.
 (Pie Chart)

-I'm not sure what "disaggregated" means.
+I'm not sure what "disaggregated" means. redundant?

 ### 4) What % of PK through 3rd grade students received discipline referrals by race?
 (Pie Chart)